Nico Cox: Education

 Cox earned her bachelor's degree at the University of Texas, San Antonio in philosophy, focusing on metaphysics and epistemology.
-During this time, she would learn about historical automata, philosophical tools used analyze human intelligence, life and the universe, leading her to pursue horology.
+During this time, she learned about historical automata—philosophical tools used to analyze human intelligence, life, and the universe—leading her to pursue horology.
 She relocated to Seattle to attend the Watch Technology Institute at North Seattle College, where she received WOSTEP, CW21, SAWTA watchmaking certifications.
-She then continued her education at West Dean College in the UK, specializing in clock restoration and conservation, an area that is not taught in American schools.
+She then continued her education at West Dean College in the United Kingdom, specializing in clock restoration and conservation, an area that is not taught in American schools.
 Cox graduated from West Dean College with a Conservation and Restoration of Clocks Diploma, Conservation of Clocks Post-Graduate Diploma, and a MA in Museum Studies.

 Awards

-The Antiquarian Horological Society Award for outstanding work done on a musical automaton ship.
+In 2012, Cox received the Antiquarian Horological Society Award for outstanding work done on a musical automaton ship.
 Along with the award, Cox was invited to share an in depth documentation of the work in the AHS's publication, Antiquarian Horology.

+Film

+Cox features in the 2022 documentary feature film Making Time directed by Liz Unna, which also features Philippe Dufour, Aldis Hodge, Ludovic Ballouard, and Maximilian Büsser.